TaoRuijie/ECAPA-TDNN/README.md

 ### Training

-Change the data path in the `trainSpeakerNet.py`, then you can train ECAPA-TDNN model for speaker recognition end-to-end by using:
+Change the data path in the `trainECAPAModel.py`, then you can train ECAPA-TDNN model for speaker recognition end-to-end by using:

 ```
-python trainSpeakerNet.py --save_path exps/exp1
+python trainECAPAModel.py --save_path exps/exp1
 ```

-In every `test_step` epoches, system will be evaluated in Vox1_O set and print the EER.
-The result will be saved in `exps/exp1/score.txt`, the model will saved in `exps/exp1/model`
+Every `test_step` epoches, system will be evaluated in Vox1_O set and print the EER.

+The result will be saved in `exps/exp1/score.txt`.
+The model will saved in `exps/exp1/model`

 ### Pretrained model

 Our pretrained model performs `EER: 0.96` in Vox1_O set without AS-norm, you can check it by using:
 ```
-python trainSpeakerNet.py --eval --initial_model exps/pretrain.model
+python trainECAPAModel.py --eval --initial_model exps/pretrain.model
 ```

 With AS-norm, this system performs `EER: 0.86`, we will release the code of AS-norm later.

+We also update the score.txt file in `exps/pretrain_score.txt`, it contains the training loss, training acc and EER in Vox1_O in each epoch for your reference.

 ***